delvtech/hyperdrive-frontend/README.md

 ## Development

-1. Clone the repo: `git clone git@github.com:delvtech/council-kit.git`
+1. Clone the repo: `git@github.com:delvtech/hyperdrive-monorepo.git`
 2. Run `yarn` at the top-level to install all packages across every workspace

 ### Installing new packages